 The impact of climate change in California varies across the state due to diversity in biophysical setting, climate, and jurisdictional characteristics.
 The California Adaptation Planning Guide organized the state into climate impact regions based on county boundaries in combination with projected climate impacts, existing environmental settings, socioeconomic factors, and regional designations and organizations.
-Figure 1 is a map of climate impact regions.
+Figure 1 is the map of the designated climate impact regions in California.